 Who ever thought of a zombie with a conscience?
 Isaac Marion, apparently.
-The author was having a rough go of it in his late twenties, "struggling with depression and feeling disconnected from life [and] in a lot of ways, didn't really know who I was or why I was here," he tells SYFY WIRE over email.
+The author was having a rough go of it in his late twenties, "struggling with depression and feeling disconnected from life [and] in a lot of ways, didn't really know who I was or why I was here," he told SYFY WIRE over email last year.
 In other words, he felt like a member of the undead, shambling through life without much purpose.

-Marion's warm-hearted twist on a genre generally defined by its necrotic nihilism ultimately captured the attention of Hollywood, which adapted the book into a feature film — now streaming on Peacock — starring Nicholas Hoult (The Menu) as R and Teresa Palmer (Triple 9) as Julie.
+Marion's warm-hearted twist on a genre generally defined by its necrotic nihilism ultimately captured the attention of Hollywood, which adapted the book into a feature film — now streaming on Peacock — starring Nicholas Hoult (Renfield) as R and Teresa Palmer (Triple 9) as Julie.

 "It was beyond surreal to see all these high-level professionals running around like, 'We need R over here, we need a gun for Julie,' talking about my characters like they were real and spending millions of dollars to bring MY little story to life.
 And then the whole wild ride when the movie came out and I got to experience MATTERING for a moment!
 It was profound."